Joao-Ex-Machina/IST-AED/README.md

 # AED
 ## Summary
-  Study repository for the Algoritmos e Estruturas de Dados course (post-MEPP 2021/2022)
+  Study repository for the Algoritmos e Estruturas de Dados course (post-MEPP 2021/2022).
+No unedited files will be added here.
 ## Code of Academic Honesty
   This is a study repository.
 We trust our pairs and future LEEC and IST students not to copy our code during evaluations.
   Except from this specific case all code in this repository is completly Libre, as stated in the License